Donald Trump surveys hurricane damage in Florida | AFP - This kiji is

 'Just survival'

-Florida's Panama City, along with the small seaside resort of Mexico Beach, were left particularly devastated, with thousands of homes and businesses destroyed.
+Florida's Panama City, along with the smaller resort of Mexico Beach, were left particularly devastated, with thousands of homes and businesses destroyed.

 Power lines and telephone networks remained out of service in many neighborhoods, with only major highways cleared.